Fummelknabe/SensorFusionBA_ATRP/README.md

 - IMU is vehilce reference point
     - l_f = 59cm
     - l_r = 10cm
+- Correspondance between speedValue and m/s:
+    - speedValue = round(19 + v * 1.325) (only a rough estimate)
+    - That is not realistic as it would settle  for 57 km/h top speed
+    - Better estimate: round(19 + v*2.1) with 36 km/h top speed

 ISSUES:
 - Acceleration data is not useful other to determine up direction